node-migrator-bot/Pile/README.md

 ---

 Pile is a command line tool to help with boilerplate or any project file structure.
-Think of it like as a way to stream line the redundant effort it takes to setup a directory structure when designing or creating an app.
+Think of it like as a way to streamline the redundant effort it takes to setup a directory structure when designing or creating an app.

 ---